kyma-incubator/compass/tests/director/README.md

-# Compass End-To-End tests
+# Director tests

-Compass end-to-end consists of acceptance tests.
+Director tests consists of acceptance tests.
-Director folder contains tests of GraphQL API for managing Applications and Runtimes.

 ## Usage

-The E2E binary allows to override some configuration parameters.
+The binary allows to override some configuration parameters.
 You can specify following environment variables.

 | ENV                         | Default                         | Description                                       |
 |-----------------------------|---------------------------------|---------------------------------------------------|